ankraft/ACME-oneM2M-CSE/README.md

 ## Installation and Configuration

-The ACME CSE is installed by copying the whole distribution to a new directory.
-You also need to copy the configuration file [acme.ini.default](acme.ini.default) and make adjustments to it.
+Install the ACME CSE by copy the whole distribution to a new directory.
+You also need to copy the configuration file [acme.ini.default](acme.ini.default) to a new file *acme.ini* and make adjustments to that new file.

 	cp acme.ini.default acme.ini

 Please have a look at the configuration file.
 All the CSE's settings are read from this file.

 There are a lot of individual things to configure here.
-Mostly, the defaults should be sufficient, but individual adaptions can be applied to each of the sections.
+Mostly, the defaults should be sufficient, but individual settings can be applied to each of the sections.

 ## Running

 ### Running the Notifications Server

-You might want to have a Notifications Server running first before starting the CSE.
-The Notification Server provided here in the [tools/notificationServer](tools/notificationServer) directory provides a very simple implementation that receives and answers all notification requests.
+If you want to work with subscriptions and notification: You might want to have a Notifications Server running first before starting the CSE.
+The Notification Server provided with the CSE in the [tools/notificationServer](tools/notificationServer) directory provides a very simple implementation that receives and answers notification requests.

 See the [README](tools/notificationServer/README.md) file for further details.